lab8a/2021-iScience-Phageome/Scripts/contigs_blastx_megan.md

-***Started on Thursday, March 4th, 2019 by Luigui Gallardo-Becerra* for Adrian Ochoa-Leyva's Metagenomics and Metatranscriptomics Lab at IBt, UNAM, Cuernavaca, Mexico.**
+***Started on Monday, March 4th, 2019 by Luigui Gallardo-Becerra* for Adrian Ochoa-Leyva's Metagenomics and Metatranscriptomics Lab at IBt, UNAM, Cuernavaca, Mexico.**

 ***Disclaimer: These commands were used for specific data and are not therefore warrantied to be usable with different sets.
 They were created to carry out particular analyses and were originally intended for the lab's requirements, not commercial nor distribution.***